Clan MacNeacail: Traditions concerning the clan

 On Lewis the ravine separating Dùn Othail from the mainland is called "Leum Mhac Nicol", which translates from Scottish Gaelic as "Nicolson's Leap".
 Legend was that a MacNeacail, for a certain crime, was sentenced by the chief of Lewis to be castrated.
 In revenge he ran off with the chief's only child to the ravine and leaped across the chasm.
 MacNeacail threatened to throw the child into the sea unless the chief himself agreed to be mutilated as well.
-Attempts at rescuing the child failed and the chief finally agreed to the mans terms.
+Attempts at rescuing the child failed and the chief finally agreed to the man's terms.
 Just as the chief consented MacNeacail leaped over the cliff and into the sea with the child crying out in Gaelic.
 "I shall have no heir, and he shall have no heir".

 A tradition from Skye is that a chief of the MacNicol clan, MacNicol Mor, was engaged in a heated discussion with Macleod of Raasay.
 As the two argued in English a servant, who could speak only Gaelic, imagined that the two leaders were quarrelling.
 The servant, thinking his master in danger, then drew his sword and slew MacNicol Mor.
 To prevent a feud between the two septs, the clan elders and chiefs of the two septs then held council to decide how to appease the MacNicols.
 The decision agreed upon was that the "meanest" of Clan Nicol would behead Macleod of Raasay.
 Lomach, a lowly maker of pannier baskets, was chosen and accordingly cut off the head of the Laird of Raasay.